A Transfer at Work Is a Career Opportunity

 Thus, it is motivating for employees.
 A transfer to a different job at work is a sign that the organization cares about and will provide opportunities for the employee's development, one of the five factors that employees want to obtain from work.

+In fact, research from the Society for Human Resource Management (SHRM) indicates that career development is a huge part of what helps employers retain their most superior employees.
 So, if you're serious about retention, a job transfer is another opportunity that you can provide for career-savvy employees.

 Advantages of a Transfer